-- 25. In March, S&P Global Ratings again downgraded the Series 2019 bonds from BBB- to BB+, citing, among other factors, "a lack of risk management and oversight surrounding the board's management of operating revenues, which has resulted in the alleged mismanagement of funds by former utility employees [...]."4 - 26.
-The following month, S&P Global Ratings downgraded the Series 2019 bonds from BB- to B, citing "further potential pressure on the utility's financial position following additional civil litigation filed against the board," and "inadequate risk management, oversight, and internal controls" among other factors.5 - 27.
-On December 9, 2022, Synovus Bank issued a notice to bondholders of the Series 2019 bonds that the Permittee failed to make a required deposit into the Debt Service Fund, as required by the Trust Indenture.6 This was the first of many such notices.7 - 28.
-In the beginning of 2023, Synovus Bank issued the first in a series of Notices of Default for the Permittee's failure to comply with the terms of the Series 2019 Trust Indenture.8 - 29.
-Ultimately, Synovus Bank filed civil action CV-2023-901332.00 in the Circuit Court of Mobile County, Alabama, against the Permittee seeking the appointment of a receiver over the Permittee's water and sewer system (the "Synovus Litigation") In the complaint, Synovus Bank asserts that the Permittee "has demonstrated an unwillingness or inability to comply with the terms of the Indenture, to perform critical maintenance to its System, and to ensure proper controls to protect itself from fraud and abuse." - 30.
-On August 9, 2023, Synovus Bank issued a notice to bondholders of the Series 2019 bonds that the Permittee continues to be in default and owes approximately \$800,000 in overdue payments.9 - 31.
-On November 10, 2023, the Circuit Court entered an order ("Receiver Order") finding that an event of default occurred and is continuing, and concluded that "[a]s a result of years of mismanagement and fiscal irresponsibility, PWWSB's assets have dissipated and fallen into ruin."
+- 27. On December 9, 2022, Synovus Bank issued a notice to bondholders of the Series 2019 bonds that PWWSB failed to make a required deposit into the Debt Service Fund, as required by the Trust Indenture.6 This was the first of many such notices.7 - 28.
+In the beginning of 2023, Synovus Bank issued the first in a series of Notices of Default for PWWSB's failure to comply with the terms of the Series 2019 Trust Indenture.8 - 29.
+Ultimately, Synovus Corporate Trust ('Synovus") filed civil action CV-2023-901332.00 in the Circuit Court of Mobile County, Alabama, against the Permittee seeking the appointment of a receiver over the Permittee's water and sewer system (the "Synovus Litigation").
+In the complaint, Synovus asserts that PWWSB "has demonstrated an unwillingness or inability to comply with the terms of the Indenture, to perform critical maintenance to its System, and to ensure proper controls to protect itself from fraud and abuse." - 30.
+On August 9, 2023, Synovus Bank issued a notice to bondholders of the Series 2019 bonds that PWWSB continues to be in default and owes approximately \$800,000 in overdue payments.9 - 31.
+On November 10, 2023, the Circuit Court in the Synovus Litigation entered an order ("Receiver Order") finding that an event of default occurred and is continuing, and concluded that "[a]s a result of years of mismanagement and fiscal irresponsibility, PWWSB's assets have dissipated and fallen into ruin."
 The Order granted Synovus' Receiver Motion and appointed John S. Young, Jr., LLC as receiver for the Water Works and Sewer Board of the City of Prichard (the "Receiver").
-The Receiver Order authorized the Receiver to exercise all rights and powers of the Permittee with respect to the operation and control of the System.
-The Receiver Order further provided that the "Receiver shall comply with the rules and regulations promulgated by ADEM applicable to public drinking water systems and public sewer systems in Alabama including with respect to providing notices to residents."
+The Receiver Order authorized the Receiver to exercise all rights and powers of PWWSB with respect to the operation and control of the public water and sewer system (the "System").
+The Receiver Order further provided that the "Receiver shall comply with the rules and regulations promulgated by ADEM applicable to public drinking water systems and public sewer systems in Alabama including with respect to providing notices to residents." - 32.
+The Department acknowledges that the rights, duties, powers of the Receiver and any associated liabilities of the Receiver are expressly governed by and subject to the terms of the https://emma.msrb.org/IssuerHomePage/Issuer?id=5B0E3DEB951E8D7202786CE8536F4CF0&type=G

-7 https://emma.msrb.org/IssuerHomePage/Issuer?id=5B0E3DEB951E8D7202786CE8536F4CF0&type=G